2020 Golden Globe Nominations: Movie Snubs and Surprises

 2019 Netlfix US, LLC.
 All rights reserved.

-Many critics assumed Robert De Niro was a shoo-in for the Best Actor, Drama category for his role in The Irishman.
+Many critics assumed Robert De Niro would be a shoo-in for the Best Performance by an Actor in a Motion Picture (Drama) category for his role in The Irishman.
 However, Christian Bale secured the spot instead for his role in Ford v.
 Ferrari.

 YouTube

 Many critics were surprised to see the 50-year-old actress receive a nod for her role as Bernadette Fox in Where'd You Go, Bernadette?.
+Some were expecting to see Constance Wu from Hustlers or Kaitlyn Dever from Booksmart on the list.

+All of the nominees in the Best Director category were men.
+Many fans believed that Greta Gerwig should have made the list for Little Women.
+The film was also left off the Best Motion Picture Drama list.
+In fact, the movie earned only two nominations.
+It's up for Best Original Song and Saoirse Ronan, who plays Jo March, is in the running for Best Performance by an Actress in a Motion Picture (Drama).

+Disney's animated films often make the Golden Globes' list.
+So fans weren't surprised to see Toy Story 4 and Frozen 2 as contenders in the Best Animated Feature category.
+However, many movie lovers were pleasantly surprised to see that the live-action remake of The Lion King made the cut, too.

 Article continues below